COUNTRIES

 Ques.
 Do we need NEET to study Nursing in the UK?

 Ques.
-Does UK nursing degrees have international recognition?
+Are UK nursing degrees internationally recognized?